NguyenHiu/Spending-Management/README.md

 **Purpose:** The application runs on a __**BLOCKCHAIN**__ database, we are studying blockchain, so this project helps us to understand more broadly about bitcoin/blockchain mechanism.
 App uses __Socket__ to send or receive messages, it's optional.

+We use _tkinter library_ to create a basic UI.

 ## About us:

 |            Name               | Profile